St. Barnabas Episcopal Church (Snow Hill, North Carolina)

 St. Barnabas Episcopal Church is a historic Episcopal church located at SE 4th Street and St. Barnabas Road in Snow Hill, Greene County, North Carolina.
 It was built in 1887, and is a small, rectangular, Carpenter Gothic style frame building.
 It sits on a low brick foundation and has a steep gable roof.
+Though the sixteenth church built in Greene County, it was the only Episcopal Church in Greene County for seventy-five years.